 ATHLETIC DEVELOPMENT

-ATHLETIC DEVELOPMENT refers to sport performance and in this case, training via sport-specific exercises such as basketball, that not only transfer to the court, but also reduce chances for injury during each workout and throughout the year.
-Coach Wright has attained much knowledge from countless pre-practice/pre-game routines over the past 15 years.
-It is his aim (and the entire staff) to instill these aspects of sport performance early on in clients so good habits are established.
+ATHLETIC DEVELOPMENT refers to sport performance and, in this case, training via sport-specific exercises such as basketball, which not only transfer to the court but also reduce chances for injury during each workout and throughout the year.
+Ex-NBA Player Turned CEO, Julian "Coach JuJu" Wright, has attained much knowledge from countless pre-practice/pre-game routines over the past 15 years.
+It is his aim (and the entire staff's) to instill these aspects of sport performance early on in clients so that good habits are established.

-Coach Wright has been coached by legends such as Roy Condotti (Illinois Basketball Hall of Fame), Bill Self (Naismith Memorial Basketball Hall of Fame), and Byron Scott (3-time NBA champion as a Los Angeles Laker).
+Coach JuJu has been coached by legends such as Roy Condotti (Illinois Basketball Hall of Fame), Bill Self (Naismith Memorial Basketball Hall of Fame), and Byron Scott (3-time NBA champion as a Los Angeles Laker).
 He's been fortunate to be a part of many practices, film sessions, and locker room speeches that allowed him to gain a myriad of understanding and expertise.
 High level coaches expect their players to have the fundamentals down and be very skilled at certain things offensively AND defensively, yet develop new skills that benefit that current team and ultimately, the player.

 It’s ironic how the word “tweener” still has a negative connotation, yet ALL-PURPOSE players are (finally) highly valued in this era.